sophistifunk/app-store-demo/README.md

 For which I need a shedload of commits.

-Nope I Need some more
+Nope I Need some more commits, because